zcang/COMMOT/README.md

 ![pytest](https://github.com/zcang/COMMOT/actions/workflows/python-package.yml/badge.svg)

 ## Installation
-Install by `pip install COMMOT` or

-1. Install the dependencies. \
-   `pip install -r requirements.txt`
-2. Install COMMOT by cd to this directory and \
-   `pip install .`
+Install from PyPI by `pip install commot` or install from source by cd to this directory and `pip install .`

-3. [Optional] Install [tradeSeq](https://github.com/statOmics/tradeSeq) in R to analyze the CCC differentially expressed genes. \
+[Optional] Install [tradeSeq](https://github.com/statOmics/tradeSeq) in R to analyze the CCC differentially expressed genes. \
 Currently, tradeSeq version 1.0.1 with R version 3.6.3 has been tested to work. \
 In order for the R-python interface to work properly, rpy2==3.4.2 and anndata2ri==1.0.6 should be installed.
+To use this feature, install from PyPI by `pip install commot[tradeSeq]` or from source by `pip install .[tradeSeq]`.

 ## Usage
 **Basic usage**